-Yet again, I’d undeservedly awoken without a real hangover which was highly convenient as today we visited Cango Ostrich Farm, the activity that had sold the entire trip to me.
+Yet again, I’d somehow awoken without a real hangover which was highly convenient as it was the day of our visit to Cango Ostrich Farm, the activity that had sold the entire trip to me.
 It was a very interesting experience and I loved it so much.
-I learned that the ostrich is basically a disproportionate species who’s evolution process can only have been impetuously terminated.
-Their brains are smaller than their eyes, they have wings but they can’t fly (although they do have other uses) and you’re not gunna believe this: they don’t have teeth so they have to eat stones so that the stones can break up food once it’s in their stomach.
-Eating plastic or anything like that can kill them but they aren’t aware of this so if it’s in amongst the stones, they’ll eat it anyway and probably die.
-It’s no bloody wonder their population is decreasing, they’re loudicrous.
-I like ostriches.
+I learned that the ostrich is basically a disproportionate species who’s evolution process can only have ceased prematurely.
+Their brains are smaller than their eyes, they have wings but they can’t fly (although they do have other uses) and you’re not going to believe this: they don’t have teeth so they have to eat stones so that the stones can break up food once it’s in their stomach.
+Eating plastic or anything like that can kill them but they aren’t aware of this so if it’s in among the stones, they’ll eat it anyway and probably die.
+It’s no bloody wonder their population is decreasing, they’re ludicrous.

 After chilling with the ostriches, we went to the restaurant on the farm where I had ostrich salad and it was one of the most delicious meats I’ve ever eaten.
 It was cooked to perfection, the sauce was amazing and there was even a layer of cheese.

 After a cracking morning at the ostrich farm, we went to Cango Caves.
-Spare a thought, I’m determined to take part in every activity I have the opportunity to but there’s no denying that I’m shit at them all.
-A pattern was truly forming and on this occasion, I was persistent with the wrong excursion.
-I found out a little too late that we were supposed to have specified when we were still in the tour bus if we wanted to do the shorter version of the tour (one that didn’t include potential trapping).
-I almost stayed in the cafe instead of doing the tour but Isaac said just to do the one I was booked on and leave when it got to a part I didn’t like… my brain was already melting.
-How the Christ would I know when that was coming up?
+Spare a thought, I’m determined to take part in every activity I have the opportunity to but there’s no denying that I’m rubbish at all of them.
+A pattern was truly forming and on this occasion, I persevered with the wrong exertion.
+I found out a little too late that we were supposed to have specified when we were still in the tour bus if we wanted to do the shorter version of the cave tour (one that didn’t include potential entrapment).
+I almost stayed in the cafe instead of doing the tour but decided just to do the tour and turn round and come back if I didn’t like it.
+I went to the toilet to physically and mentally prepare myself.
 I was not having a nice time.
-I went to the toilet to physically and mentally prepare myself.
 I convinced myself I was just being spoilt because the tour options weren’t initially made clear so I sorted my life out and hurried back with a positive frame of mind.
 I totally had this.
 I entered the cave and it truly looked fantastic, it was so cool.
 One step forward.

 Then they turned out the lights to show us how the cave looks naturally (pitch black).
 Two steps back.
-I found myself subconsciously practicing pranayama, even after they turned the lights back on.
-I maintained this for the rest of the tour but I told myself that was due to the humidity.
+I found myself subconsciously practising pranayama, even after the lights were switched back on.
+I maintained this for the rest of the tour but I told myself that was humidity induced.
 We went into the next cavern and deceit plagued my mind.
 I was having a great time, it was so beautiful and I just couldn’t wait to get to the next cavern.
 Maybe I’d even get through some of the tight gaps you’d have to slide down on your belly to get through.
 WRONG!
 I was having the worst time and it was time to accept and turn back but I was fruitlessly determined.
-We got further into the cave and it was getting smaller but that wasn’t the issue.
+We got further into the cave and it was getting smaller, or we were all getting bigger, but that wasn’t the issue.
 Claustrophobia is far too mainstream for me, Cleithrophobia’s where it’s at.
-Cleithrophobi is a phobia of being trapped somewhere and unable to escape but it doesn’t necessarily have to be a confined space and confined spaces are fine so long as you can exit freely.
+Cleithrophobia is a phobia of entrapment but it doesn’t necessarily have to be a confined space and confined spaces are fine so long as you can exit freely.
 The possibility of being trapped has always made me uneasy but on this day I learnt I have a genuine phobia (self-diagnosed, obviously.
-Self-diagnosis is “in” right now.
+Self-diagnosis is a thing now.
 I’m not trendy enough for claustrophobia but I certainly want an edge.)
 As the ceiling got lower, this indicated that we were approaching tight squeezes.
-I was trailing further and further behind the group (the people from my tour bus were way ahead by now) until we got to some narrow steps.
+I was trailing further and further behind the group (the people from my tour bus were way ahead) until we got to some narrow steps.
 Some nice German guys suggested I go in front of them so that I wouldn’t be on my own at the back.
 I started walking up the stairs in front of them, despite my anticipation of what was about to come.
 I took a few steps up and saw someone in front of me struggle as he climbed through a hole to get to the next step and that was it, I was done.
-I spun around on my step and walked back down again and said something generic like “I can’t do this”.
+I spun around on my step and walked back down again and said something boring like “I can’t do this”.
 The nice Germans said some encouraging words like “oh go on, you can do it!”.
 I must have been more stoical than I’d realised up until that point.
 My heart palpitations escalated but I managed to consider and empathise with how awkward they were about to feel.
 I bloody well knew what was coming.
 I couldn’t translate their conversation but it resulted in one of them standing next to me telling me he would wait with me while his friends summoned the tour guide.
-I couldn’t see who but I knew I loved Germans and I knew I wanted to tell him how much I loved my snail but by this point I was shrieking like an infant banshee with every inhale so conversation was not an option.
+I couldn’t see who but I knew I loved Germans and I knew I wanted to tell him how much I loved my snail but by this point I was shrieking like an infant banshee with every inhale so conversation wasn’t really flowing.
 My hands began to tingle excessively until they were numb and then I found them compressed to the walls of the enemy cave, maintaining my stability.
 After creating a scene for long enough, the mystery saviour sat me down and talked to me about stuff for ages until we came to the conclusion that the tour guide wasn’t coming back.
 I then pulled myself together enough to look at him and exchange names.
 Tobi, lovely Tobi.
 I don’t think I could have endured this encounter with someone more suitable, he was my favourite person in the whole wide cave.
 Still under attack, I managed to composed myself enough to walk.
 I apologised profusely and suggested Tobi rejoined the tour but he walked me all the way out of the cave holding my hand.
 We waited at the cafe and talked about travelling until the group came back.
 Absolute hero.
 He can have a piece of my panic ridden heart.
 Forget the Shnecke, ich liebe mein Held.

-After an eventful day, we were dropped off at a hostel in Oudtshoorn where we had braii number three of the trip, the greatest one of all.
+After an eventful day, we were dropped off at a hostel in Oudtshoorn where we had braai number three of the trip, the greatest one of all.
 This one included ostrich which was cooked beautifully.
-We drank a lot and Isaac brought us marshmallows to toast on the fire outside so we got some biscuits and constructed some makeshift s’mores.
+We drank a lot and Isaac the tour guide brought us marshmallows to toast on the fire outside so we got some biscuits and constructed some variation of s’mores.
 I’m not a huge fan of s’mores but I do enjoy making them.
 After that is when the aforementioned series of fictional petrol station tales took place so all in all, the ninth day was one of my favourite of the trip.
 Even the cave experience was worth it just to have have experiences such kindness in the end.
 Lovely Tobi…

 Once again, I had no right to wake up hangover free but I did and once again, it was highly convenient as our day began with a visit to Buffelsdrift Game Lodge to feed and walk with elephants which I’d been really excited about.
 When we arrived, it turned out there was also a huge lake full of turtles and fish which was a bonus.
 The elephant walk was really relaxing.
 Feeding the elephants and cuddling their trunks was a lot of fun too but my favourite thing about the experience was the bottom of their feet.
 They were the same colour and texture as the rest of their body and they looked so squishy.
 I think it would have been worth a few crushed fingers to touch them but unfortunately there were health and safety procedures in place.